SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Description of methods

 \subsubsection{Task B}

 The HP4-EDA method involves a descriptive statistics (DS) of the 3-dimensional physicochemical variables or properties, following exploratory data analysis (EDA) of each of these properties.

 Let the three physicochemical properties of the dataset in Task B be denoted as $f_1$, $f_2$, and $f_3$, for \textit{Electrostatic Potential}, \textit{Hydrophobicity}, and \textit{Position of potential hydrogen bond donors and acceptors}, respectively.
-First, group P3 has carried out an in-depth EDA of the physicochemical properties to investigate their values distribution, followed by data pre-processing (majorly outliers detection and removal).
-Next, they have investigated the performances of combining some DS, such as the mean, variance, first and third interquartile values, and correlation coefficients between these variables as a final descriptor, including the construction of histograms of these variables, post-processing (see Figure~\ref{fig:P3B}).
+First, we carried out an in-depth EDA of the physicochemical properties to investigate their values distribution, followed by data pre-processing (majorly outliers detection and removal).
+Next, we investigated the performances of combining some DS, such as the mean, variance, first and third interquartile values, and correlation coefficients between these variables as a final descriptor, including the construction of histograms of these variables, post-processing (see Figure~\ref{fig:P3B}).

-\paragraph{Outliers detection and removal} Considering that the presence of outliers would adversely affect the performance of any retrieval system, group P3 has checked for the presence of outliers in each of $f_1$, $f_2$, and $f_3$.
+\paragraph{Outliers detection and removal} Considering that the presence of outliers would adversely affect the performance of any retrieval system, we checked for the presence of outliers in each of $f_1$, $f_2$, and $f_3$.
 Unlike $f_2$, the $f_1$ and $f_3$ variables contain lots of outliers with $f_3$ having almost negligible amount of useful data.
 Empirically, the presence of outliers in a distribution may not necessarily make the observation a ``bad data''.
-For outliers detection and removal, group P3 has adopted the Interquartile Range (IQR) Score, represented by the formula $IQR = Q_3 - Q_1$, which is a measure of statistical dispersion calculated as the difference between lower ($Q_1$) and upper ($Q_3$) percentiles.
+For outliers detection and removal, we adopted the Interquartile Range (IQR) Score, represented by the formula $IQR = Q_3 - Q_1$, which is a measure of statistical dispersion calculated as the difference between lower ($Q_1$) and upper ($Q_3$) percentiles.
 Here, any observation that is not in the range of $(Q_1 - 1.5 IQR)$ and $(Q_3 + 1.5 IQR)$ is an outlier, and can be removed.
-Group P3 has further investigated the effect of using $Q_1 = 10^{th}$ or $25^{th}$, and $Q_3 = 75^{th}$ or $90^{th}$ and recorded better performances with the later option where $Q_1 = 10{th}$ and $Q_3 = 90{th}$ for the training set, which parameter settings were also applied to the test data.
+We further investigated the effect of using $Q_1 = 10^{th}$ or $25^{th}$, and $Q_3 = 75^{th}$ or $90^{th}$ and recorded better performances with the later option where $Q_1 = 10{th}$ and $Q_3 = 90{th}$ for the training set, which parameter settings were also applied to the test data.